fieldtrip/website/workshop/natmeg/preprocessing.md

 {% include image src="/assets/img/workshop/natmeg/preprocessing/natmeg_erf5.png" width="650" %}

-_Figure: The event related field plotted using ft_singleplotER.
-The event related fields were calculated using ft_preprocessing followed by ft_timelockanalysis_
+_Figure: The event-related field plotted using ft_singleplotER.
+The event-related fields were calculated using ft_preprocessing followed by ft_timelockanalysis_

 Now we are going to look at the topographical spread of the field by usin